alexlobera/leanjs_OLD_NX/src/pages/react-redux-training-berlin.md

 url: /react-redux-training-brussels/
 paragraphs:
-  - Join us for our first addition of the React, Redux, GraphQL bootcamp in Brussels, Belgium.
-Over 6 days we'll cover everything you need to know to become an expert in the react ecosystem with our accelerated learning format.
+  - Join us for our first addition of the React, Redux, GraphQL bootcamp in Berlin, Germany.
+Our bootcamp format is made up of 6 intensive training days where you'll learn through practical hand-on projects how to build production ready React applications.
   - Check out the 3 minute video on the left to get a feel for our bootcamps and here what some of our previous students think about the experience :-)